Tri Vi Dang

 This paper provides a comprehensive set of market statistics and theoretical analysis of Chinese shadow banking and shows that the system is bank-centric, driven by asymmetric perceptions of information sensitivity and relies on an intervening government as well as highlights the differences from the US system.

 Information Disclosure, Intertemporal Risk Sharing and Stock Prices (with.
 H. Hakenes)

-We quantify the tradeoffs of hiring bureaucrats as successor CEOs in 2,454 CEO turnovers in Chinese firms and consistent with the theoretical implications we show that bureaucrat firms (i) have positive abnormal announcement stock returns, (ii) negative long run returns, (iii) larger cross-sectional variance of long run returns, (iv) obtain more loans and government subsidies, (v) but experience increased rent seeking and weaker operating performances of management.
+This paper derives an option value theory of a bureaucrat as successor CEO and provides consistent empirical findings that Chinese firms which hire a new bureaucrat as CEO have (i) positive abnormal announcement stock returns, (ii) lower long run returns, (iii) larger cross-sectional variance and skewness of long run returns, (iv) obtain more loans and government subsidies, (v) but experience increased rent seeking.

 Work in Progress

-Disruptive Regulation: Theory and Evidence (with H. Chen, H. Tu, and W. Xu)
+A Regulation Triggered Stock Market Panic and Who Runs First? (with H. Chen, H. Tu, and W. Xu)

-Insurance and Risky Asset Holdings of Chinese Households (with J. Lai, I. Yan and X. Yi)
+When Insurance Reduces Risk-Taking: Theory and Evidence (with J. Lai, I. Yan and X. Yi)

 Ignorance, Debt and Financial Crises [Slides]

 Private Equity and Hedge Fund Investing, Senior Seminar Course